Tom Lewis (Australian politician): Later life

 Lewis served as Willis' Minister for Local Government until May 1976, when the Liberal Government was narrowly defeated by the Labor Party.
 In opposition Lewis did not hold any position within the Shadow Cabinet and later resigned from Parliament on 7 September 1978, the vacancy becoming one of the justifications for calling the election for 7 October 1978.
 At the election, his seat fell to the Labor candidate Bill Knott.
 On his departure from parliament, he was permitted by Queen Elizabeth II, on the Governor's recommendation, to continue to use the title "The Honourable".

 He was made an Officer of the Order of Australia on 26 January 2000 "For service to the Parliament of New South Wales, to the environment as the founder of the NSW National Parks & Wildlife Service, and to the community".
 On 1 January 2001 he was awarded the Centenary Medal.

+Apart from these two honours, Lewis had kept himself out of the public spotlight since his retirement from Parliament.

 Lewis died on 25 April 2016, aged 94.